 Our cultural centers are places where you come to learn about or where you bring your unique and distinctive traditions to our campus community.

-The Everywoman’s Center is a multicultural center that serves the very diverse cultural and linguistic populations at UMass Amherst.
+The Center for Women and Community is a multicultural center that serves the very diverse cultural and linguistic populations at UMass Amherst.
 Their programs include information and referral on a variety of issues and concerns; 24-hour rape crisis service; counseling; support groups; training and community organization on issues of violence against women; as well as advocacy and cultural, educational, and social programs for women of color.